-The Fund's secretary is Apex Fund & Corporate Services (Mauritius) Ltd, a private company incorporated in Mauritius with registered office address at Lot 15 A3, 1st Floor Cybercity Ebene 72201 Mauritius ("Corporate Secretary").
+The Fund's secretary is Apex Fund & Corporate Services (Mauritius) Ltd, a private company incorporated in Mauritius with registered office address at 6th Floor, Two Tribeca, Tribeca Central, Trianon 72261, Mauritius ("Corporate Secretary").
 Apex Fund & Corporate Services (Mauritius) Ltd, is regulated by the Financial Services Commission and provide inter-alia management, fund administration, trusteeship and other corporate administration and secretarial services.
 The Corporate Secretary has a pool of professionals who have in-depth knowledge and understanding of the latest rules and regulations governing businesses and other legal entities.
 All board members have access to the Corporate Secretary for information relating to the Board matters.
 Profile of the key personnel of Apex Fund & Corporate Services (Mauritius) Ltd is below:

-Purnima Boyjonauth-Bhogun (Deepti)
+• Purnima Boyjonauth-Bhogun (Deepti)

-Deepti is currently a Vice President at Apex Fund and Corporate Services Limited (AFCS) whereby she oversees a portfolio of clients which include a mixture of Funds, Global Business Licence companies, Authorised companies, Investment Managers, Investment Advisors, Trusts, Foundation and Domestic companies.
+Deepti is currently a Senior Vice President at Apex Fund and Corporate Services Limited (AFCS) whereby she oversees a portfolio of clients which include a mixture of Funds, Global Business Licence companies, Investment Managers, Investment Advisors, Domestic Companies amongst others.
 Her main role is to ensure excellent client service, ensuring clients are being managed in line with the regulatory framework.
 She also acts as Director and authorised signatory on client companies.
 Moreover she leads a team and ensures proper guidance and coaching at all times along with ensuring efficiency.